Cephoniss/ADTool/README.md

 # The Search Tab
 This tab provides a powerful tool for querying Active Directory.
 Users can search for information related to both users and groups, offering flexibility and detailed results.
 ## Search Types
+The search function is divided into three types.
+You can use the radio boxes to select one of the types to begin your search.
 ### Search Users
 This option allows you to search for specific users in Active How to Use: